asmusskar/ALVA/README.md

 The following examples are included in this package:

 * `ALVA_let_validation1.m` - tests the implementation of the ALVA LET model calculating  vertical stresses and displacements with depth for a half-space subjected to a single circular load.
 The results are compared to the analytical Boussinesq solution and the computer programme [ELLEA1](https://orbit.dtu.dk/en/publications/ellea1-isotropic-layered-elasticity-in-excel-pavement-analysis-to).

+<i>Note</i>: Minimum two layers is required for analysis of pavement systems in ALVA.
+For analysis of one-layer / half-space systems: select identical parameters for each layer, as well as <i>"bonded"</i> interface conditions

 <div>
 <img src="images/Validation1.png" width="75%">
 </div>